nxglabs/qik-docs/example/content/qik-node-actions/mailProducers.md

 1. 'cc', 'bcc', 'to' are all optional but atleast one is must
 2. multiple receivers are ',' seperated.
 3. 'username' and 'password' are optional and for configuring new sender user.
+4. for default , default parameters from environment variables will be loaded.

 **example :**

 default :